Wall Street Breakfast: Google Hit With Record EU Fine

 The euro jumped above $1.1250, its highest level in nearly two weeks, after Mario Draghi signaled growing confidence in the eurozone recovery.
 "The threat of deflation is gone and reflationary forces are at play," he said at the ECB Forum in Sintra, Portugal.
 Central bank support will still need to "remain in place," however, as a rise in inflationary pressures is "not yet durable and self-sustaining."

 Business leaders, academics and politicians have gathered in the Chinese port of Dalian for the World Economic Forum's annual June meeting.
 The theme for the gathering, also known as the "Summer Davos," will be innovation, with the focus on companies from the developing world.
-Notables: Didi Chuxing's (Private:DIDI) Jean Liu is attending, along with Vishal Sikka, CEO of Infosys (NASDAQ:INFY).
+Notables: Didi Chuxing's (DIDI) Jean Liu is attending, along with Vishal Sikka, CEO of Infosys (NYSE:INFY).

 The Senate Republican healthcare bill would result in 22M more people uninsured by the end of the coming decade, while reducing federal spending by $321B during that time, according to the Congressional Budget Office.
 The figures, which were released just hours after GOP leaders revised the bill, complicate the path forward for the already-fraught legislation.
 Is a vote before the July 4 recess still realistic?

 The White House says it has evidence that Syria is preparing to launch another chemical attack and warned that it will "pay a heavy price" for doing so.
-In April, U.S. forces fired 59 Tomahawk missiles (NYSE:RTN) at a Syrian air base that was linked to a chemical-weapons attack in Idlib province that killed more than 80 people.
+In April, U.S. forces fired 59 Tomahawk missiles (RTN) at a Syrian air base that was linked to a chemical-weapons attack in Idlib province that killed more than 80 people.

 The crisis in Brazil is deepening.
 The country's attorney general has formally accused President Michel Temer of corruption, making him the first sitting president to face criminal charges.
 While the alleged bribery scandal at meatpacker JBS (OTCQX:JBSAY) has spurred impeachment talk, it will definitely reduce the chances Temer can push through reforms needed for Brazil to rebound from its worst recession on record.